JWH709/Buffoon-Builder/Notes/NOTES.md

 # Goals for the 7th-14th:

-- NavBar
-- make the joker icon toggle the help screen
-- revamp blocks plus inputs
-- go through ToDo:
+## Priority:
 - set up github pages
-- interpolation on screenshake
+- README.md
 - that irritating crop bug (Try using breakpoints here)
 - something to denote that mobile has swipe
 - building list info mobile bug
-- voucher looks ugly on mobile
+- make the joker icon toggle the help screen
 - match swapped list with correct block tab
-- fix the pixels in that one background image
 - move introscreen around so the CRT effect is still applied to it
-- Fix that ugly X button
 - fix the screen shake mobile to desktop bug
 - cropping bug still exists on mobile
 - remove tilt on mobile

+## Assets:
+- NavBar
+- revamp blocks plus inputs
+- voucher looks ugly on mobile
+- fix the pixels in that one background image
+- Fix that ugly X button

+## Animation:
+- interpolation on screenshake
+- remove tilt on mobile
 - Add animation to swiper
 - take a look to see if there are any libraries or easy useSpring cases for making something look "floaty" (https://stackoverflow.com/questions/49028340/css-image-underwater-effect)
-- README.md